 Intellectual property is the lifeblood of our business.
-From the systems and databases we create to empower our customers with information, to the news stories we write for the public, to the processes we use in our workplaces, intellectual property is vital to our company's identity.
+From the systems and databases we create to empower our customers with information, to the news stories we write, to the processes we use in our workplaces, intellectual property is vital to our company's identity.
 Knowing how important it is to us and to others, we have a special obligation to protect the intellectual property that we create and to defend all intellectual property against improper use.
 By doing so, we put our company, our colleagues and ourselves in the best position to innovate and win in the marketplace.

 We recognize when intellectual property should belong to Thomson Reuters and take all necessary action to protect it.
-This means we:

-- Agree, to the extent permitted by law, that Thomson Reuters owns all intellectual property (and related rights) that we create during the course of our employment, whether we create them in the office, at home or elsewhere, if they are related to company business or created with company resources - Waive or assign to Thomson Reuters all moral rights we may have under applicable law to intellectual property that we create as employees - Promptly disclose any methods, systems, processes, designs, ideas or other patentable works we create as employees so the company can take steps to protect them - Report any unauthorized use of company copyrights, patents, trademarks or other intellectual property of which we become aware to a company lawyer - Put copyright notices on all Thomson Reuters materials, information, services or other products intended for public distribution
+- Agree, to the extent permitted by law, that Thomson Reuters owns all intellectual property (and related rights) that we create during the course of our employment, whether we create them in the office, at home or elsewhere, if they are related to company business or created with company resources - Waive or assign to Thomson Reuters all moral rights we may have under applicable law to intellectual property that we create as employees - Promptly disclose any methods, systems, processes, designs, ideas or other patentable works we create as employees so the company can take steps to protect them - Ensure that any methods, systems, processes, designs, ideas or other patentable works we create as employees are not disclosed to third parties prior the company taking steps to protect them - Report any unauthorized use of company copyrighted works, patents, trademarks or other intellectual property of which we become aware to the General Counsel's Office - Put copyright notices on all Thomson Reuters materials, information, services or other products intended for public distribution